List of Future GPX Cyber Formula characters: Drivers

 Born December 23, 1994, blood type AB.
 His special skills are languages, boxing and cooking, and his hobby is collecting pots.

 He is the son of a prestigious family that owns the German car company Strobrahms.
 In the 10th tournament of the TV series in 2015, when he moved to S.G.M., an affiliate team of Strobrahms, he competed in the Silent Screamer Beta, a linear-wheeled car he designed himself, and won the third round of the survival race in Brazil, and was the points leader at the end of the fourth round in Canada.
 However, he was unable to add any points to his tally due to a series of retirements from the middle of the season, and finished the year in 5th place in the championship standings.

 In 2016, he formed his own Team Strozek for the 11th round (11).
-With Gudelhian as his driver, he developed a rolling cockpit machine, the Stil.
-As he was the team's director and machine designer that year, he only drove as a spot driver in the final race in Japan as a substitute for Gudelhian, who was injured and had to miss the race.
+With Guderian as his driver, he developed a rolling cockpit machine, the Stil.
+As he was the team's director and machine designer that year, he only drove as a spot driver in the final race in Japan as a substitute for Guderian, who was injured and had to miss the race.
 From the following year until his retirement at the 16th round in 2021 (beginning of SIN), he again competed as a driver for five years.

 In the TV series, he was introduced as the "No. 1 finisher," based on his results up to the previous year, but he was surprisingly prone to hot temper and had many retirements in the story.
-He is also a competent driver, having surpassed Gudelhian in the rankings in some years, and was the points leader until the midway point in the 13th event, and was involved in a three-way battle for the championship with Kaga and Henri.
+He is also a competent driver, having surpassed Guderian in the rankings in some years, and was the points leader until the midway point in the 13th event, and was involved in a three-way battle for the championship with Kaga and Henri.
 But being a director, designer, and driver seems to be tough, and the later years were a bust.
-However, in 2019 (at the beginning of SAGA), Gudelhian, driving Heinel's Stil HG-165, won the championship at the 14th edition of the competition.
+However, in 2019 (at the beginning of SAGA), Guderian, driving Heinel's Stil HG-165, won the championship at the 14th edition of the competition.

 His hair usually stands on end, but when he rides his machine, he wears it down to put on his helmet.
 Although he was supposed to wear "window glass" lens glasses in the design sheets, the truth is unknown because he wears glasses or sports goggles (SAGA) even during races.
 He has a complex about his gentle looks, so he intentionally makes an intense face with his glasses and wrinkles between his eyebrows.
 He is overwhelmed by his sister, Lisa.

-When not involved with Gudelhian, he has a calm and intelligent personality.
+When not involved with Guderian, he has a calm and intelligent personality.
 When Henri tried to spread infamy about Hayato in ZERO, he took a neutral attitude and did not accuse Hayato.

 He is an example of a man too versatile to stand out from the crowd.
 He has the advantage of being able to test the machines he builds himself, but he is not able to make the most of it.